Que Sera, Sera (Whatever Will Be, Will Be): As football chant

 This would be sung by fans following a victory that progresses their favoured team to the next round of a competition that will ultimately lead them to Wembley Stadium (typically the FA Cup, the finals of which have been held in Wembley since 1923).
 Manchester United fans sang it before and during the 1976 FA Cup Final.
 Although the song became more commonly used to associate a good cup run, Everton fans used it in 1963 to hail their soon to be crowned League Champions, using the phrase win the League instead of Wembley.

-"Wembley" may be sung with either melisma on the first syllable, or a schwa epenthesis (often respelled "Wemberley").
+"Wembley" may be sung with either melisma on the first syllable, or a schwa epenthesis (often respelled "Wemberley" or "Wemberlee").
 Other venues than Wembley may be substituted as appropriate, as when Republic of Ireland fans sang "We're going to Italy" when qualifying for the 1990 World Cup, or when fans of Millwall, about to exit the 2016–17 FA Cup, self-deprecatingly sang "We're going to Shrewsbury", their unglamorous next League One fixture.

-The Scottish team also used it in the 1978 World Cup and sang we're going to the Argentine.